 To be recognised as a trainee salesperson you must be employed by a licensed motor vehicle dealer.
 You must also have:

-- Submitted an application for a salesperson’s licence to the Department of Commerce.
+- Submitted an application for a salesperson’s licence to the Department of Mines, Industry Regulation and Safety.

 - Paid the applicable licence fee.